-The humble clove is more than worthy of its spot on the spice rack, though perhaps not for the same reasons you are thinking.
-Yes, you can stud them into your Christmas ham and they impart a beautiful and distinct sharp sweetness (and look a million dollars), but what else?
+The humble clove is more than worthy of its spot on the spice rack, and it's not just for what they contribute to food.
+Yes, you can stud them into your Christmas ham and they impart a beautiful and distinct sharp sweetness, but what else?

 Luckily for us, they're now more accessible to Australian households.

-And as well as livening up dishes, cloves also have an important role in natural immunity.
-The active ingredient in cloves is an oil called Eugenol.
-This is a mild anesthetic particularly good for the gums, teeth and mouth tissue.
-Not surprisingly, cloves were used in dentistry and as a natural antiseptic and breath freshener in ancient times.
-The mouth region is one of the first lines of defence in our immune system so brewing up a few whole cloves in hot water and leaving to steep overnight is a great natural mouthwash and can also be gargled throughout the day to help keep a sore throat at bay.
+And as well as livening up dishes, cloves play an important role in natural immunity.
+The active ingredient in cloves is an oil called eugenol.
+This is a mild anaesthetic, particularly good for the gums, teeth and mouth tissue.
+Not surprisingly, cloves were - and still are - used in dentistry and as a natural antiseptic and breath freshener in ancient times.
+The mouth region is one of the first lines of defence in our immune system so brewing up half a dozen whole cloves in hot water and leaving them to steep overnight yields a great natural mouthwash, which can also be gargled throughout the day to help keep a sore throat at bay.
 In my house, we use it in place of Betadine when it comes to sore throats; gargle throughout the day, only don't spit out the liquid - the clove water will help you fight infection in the rest of your system too.